kooseo1296-debug/Project-2/README.md

 This allows the performance contribution and hardware cost of each optimization to be evaluated separately.

+To maintain comparability, reported implementation results are generated using the same Vivado version and common system-level Block Design.

 ---

 # Current Status

-The baseline **V1** design has been successfully implemented and validated on the PYNQ-Z2 using Vitis.
+The baseline **V1** design has been successfully implemented and validated on the PYNQ-Z2 using the Vivado/Vitis flow.

+### V1 Baseline

+- **Vivado:** 2025.2.1
+- **Vitis:** 2025.2
 - **Post-implementation Fmax:** 125 MHz
 - **Inference accuracy:** 919 / 1000 (91.9%)

-For **V2**, two modifications were evaluated to move more of the inference pipeline toward a hardware-friendly implementation:
+For **V2**, two modifications were evaluated before their integration into the PL:

 | Configuration | Accuracy | Result |
 |---|---:|---|